This article describes the steps needed for configuring the SharePoint Online Connector (SPOC) after the installation has succeeded.

 Verify Tenant ID and Client ID are correct

-Check that the certificate is properly uploaded and not expired
+Check that the certificate is properly uploaded and has not expired

 Ensure Azure AD app has required Microsoft Graph permissions